binodgrg/Kalbreak/README.md

 # Kalbreak scorer

-How to use it and its goona be fun
+How to use it and its going to be fun